 Wild moorland stretches toward towering cliffs and sandy beaches which culminate at Land’s End, mainland Britain’s most south-westerly point.
 Visit nearby Penzance, home of the so-named operatic pirates, and make your way to the tidal island of St. Michael’s Mount.

 Along Cornwall’s rugged northern coastline, venture to Fistral Beach for excellent surfing and sunbathing, followed by a bite to eat in Newquay.
-Easily spend a full day touring various Poldark filming locations like the charming port village of Charlestown and imagine a dashing rogue sweeping you away on horseback over Bodmin Moor.
+While in the surf village, make sure to check out the range of water activities available at Newquay Activity Centre , where you can dive into anything from a surfers beginners course to guided Coasteering or SUP.
+Check out Poldark filming locations like the charming port village of Charlestown and imagine a dashing rogue sweeping you away on horseback over Bodmin Moor.
 (Sigh.)

 If knights and kings are more your thing, get a dose of Arthurian legend in North Cornwall, where Tintagel Castle is believed to be at the centre of it all and if you are looking for something a bit more magical visit the quirky Museum of Witchcraft & Magic, which reputedly has the world’s largest collection of items relating to witchcraft, and certainly one of the more unusual things to do in Cornwall.